Endolith: Relationship with astrobiology

 Endolithic microorganisms have been considered a model for the search for life on other planets by inquiring about what sort of microorganisms on Earth inhabit specific minerals, which helps to propose those lithologies as life detection targets on an extra-terrestrial surface such as Mars.
 Several studies have been carried out in extreme places that serve as analogs for Mars's surface and subsurface, and many studies in geomicrobiology on Earth's hot and cold deserts have been developed.
 In these extreme environments, microorganisms find protection against thermal buffering, UV radiation, and desiccation while living inside pores and fissures of minerals and rocks.
 Life in these endolithic habitats might face similar stress due to the scarcity of water and high UV radiation that rule on modern Mars.

 An excellent example of these adaptations is the non-hygroscopic but microporous translucent gypsum crusts, which are found as potential substrates that can mitigate exposure to UV radiation and desiccation and allow microbial colonization in hyper-arid deserts.
 In the same way, the ability to grow under high water stress and oligotrophic conditions confer to endolithic microorganisms to survive in conditions similar to those found on Mars.
 There is evidence of the past existence of water on the red planet; perhaps, these microorganisms could develop adaptations found in current deserts on the Earth.
 Furthermore, The endolithic structures are a good way to find ancient or current biological activity (biosignatures) on Mars or other rocky planets.

+Geological evidence

+In 2025, researchers from Johannes Gutenberg University Mainz reported unusual micro-burrows discovered in marble and limestone formations across desert regions of Namibia, Oman, and Saudi Arabia.
+These micro-tunnels, roughly half a millimeter wide and up to three centimeters long, were aligned vertically in parallel bands and filled with calcium carbonate powder.
+Traces of biological material suggest these features were formed by a previously unknown endolithic microorganism capable of penetrating deep into rock, likely to access nutrients.
+While no DNA was recovered, the structures are estimated to be between one and two million years old and represent possible subfossil evidence of microbial life.

+In popular culture

+The manga and anime Land of the Lustrous revolves around characters composed of gems given life by endolithic inclusions.

+The Pokémon "Shuckle" is based on a endolith.